wangfeishsh/baocy/apache-kafka.md

 Step 2: Start the server

 Kafka uses ZooKeeper so you need to first start a ZooKeeper server if you don't already have one.
-You can use the convenience script packaged with kafka to get a quick-and-dirty single-node ZooKeeper instance.
+You can use the convenience script packaged with kafka to get a quick-and-dirty应急的 single-node ZooKeeper instance.

 &gt; **bin\/zookeeper-server-start.sh config\/zookeeper.properties**